 Now you are able to add the port that you wish to open.
 For some DVRs it is just one port, though certain ones require more ports to be open.

 Example: If you wish to open port 1720.
 Type 1720 into the Service Port field.
 Enter in the Internal IP that you wish to be open on 1720 (this would be the IP address of your DVR or device).
 If you are unsure what the Internal IP address is, you can go back to the home page and see the default name and Internal IP addresses of the devices that are currently connected to your network.

 Once you know the IP address of the device, enter it into the “IP Address” field.
 Now, set “Protocols” to “All” and set “Status” to “Enabled”.

 Click the “Save” button and you have now successfully port forwarded that port!
 If you have multiple ports to forward repeat the process until completed.

-Open a browser go to 192.168.1.1 > Login > Forwarding > Virtual Servers > Add new > Service Port (IP you wish to forward) > IP Address (which device you wish to open) > Protocols All > Status Enable.
+Open a browser and go to 192.168.1.1 > Login > Forwarding > Virtual Servers > Add New > Service Port (IP you wish to forward) > IP Address (Which device you wish to open) > Protocols All > Status Enable.

 NOTE: If you open port 80 on your router, you will now have to login to the admin settings of the router using the following IP address: http://192.168.1.1:8080